...

 2. Rice Fields Walk Penestanan: walk in Ubud with few tourists

 Another walk through Ubud’s rice fields with few tourists: the Rice Fields Walk.
 This is the Google Maps location.
-At the Terracotta restaurant, you turn off, through a narrow alley, then you arrive at the rice fields.
-Here you can park your scooter right at the beginning and enjoy the walk in Ubud.
+At the Terracotta restaurant, you turn into a narrow alley, then you arrive at the rice fields.
+Here you can park your motorbike right at the beginning and enjoy the walk in Ubud.
 You soon walk past beautiful hotels, local houses and through the rice fields.
 It is wonderfully relaxing here and you see few other people.
 This makes it perfect for unwinding.

 Finally, we recommend eating a delicious breakfast at the Terracotta restaurant after the Rice Fields Walk in Ubud.
 At the Terracotta restaurant you can tick off what you want to eat for breakfast, so you can compose everything yourself.
 All the ingredients are super fresh and the breakfast is really delicious.
 In addition, you have an amazing view over the rice fields and the pool (because it is also a hotel).
 Fantastic to really unwind here after a nice walk in the rice fields of Ubud.